NBISweden/workshop-reproducible-research/pages/home.md

 This is an {{config.extra.institute}} course.
 The course is open for PhD students, postdocs, group leaders and core facility staff related to the {{config.extra.institute}} Platform (IRD, CIRAD, INRAE and the Alliance Bioversity international-CIAT).
-This training event has no fee.

 The only entry requirements for this course is a basic knowledge of Unix systems (*i.e.* being able to work on the command line) as well as at least a basic